 Wearing nose rings is also seen as a symbol of being married in many cultures India.
 So much so that the nose ring is removed at the death of a women’s husband.
 Also, girls in India get their nose pierced by the age of 16 and which is also seen as a way to honor Goddess Parvati.

-According to popular Indian beliefs, the exhaled air of the wife affects the health of the husband and wearing the nose ring causes an obstruction which does not have any bad health effects.
+According to popular Hindu beliefs, the exhaled air of the wife affects the health of the husband and wearing the nose ring causes an obstruction which does not have any bad health effects.
 This is mostly a superstition which is popular in Eastern India.
 Apart from the beliefs and benefits, nose ring is now a very fashionable accessory too.
 It is available in so many different and beautiful designs, it just adds to the appearance of every woman.